segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 This allows you to run advertising campaigns in Facebook without having to manually find and upload a refreshed a csv of users.
 We currently support Facebook Custom Audiences for Known Users. **Anonymous Website Audiences** is supported separately by the **Facebook Custom Audiences Website** Destination, which is currently in Early Access.

-> info "Note:"
+> info ""
-> You must have access to Personas as part of your Segment plan to use this destination.
+> **Note:**You must have access to Personas as part of your Segment plan to use this destination.
 [Contact our sales team](https://segment.com/demo/) to try this out.

 ## Quick Info